cern-it-efp/EOSC-Testsuite/docs/clouds/orange.rst

      - VM flavor. (required)
    * - bandwidth
      - VM's public bandwidth in Mbps, maximum 1000. (required)
+   * - staticIPs
+     - Array of Elastic IPs to use, instead of automatically allocated ones.

+# TODO: document this is optional and how it works/behaves

 Open Telekom Cloud credentials file's structure: